csurgay/ansible-training/lessons/17_Tags/README.md

 #### Example: Using Always and Never Together

-You can use always and never in the same playbook without conflicts:
+You can use `always` and `never` in the same Playbook without conflicts:
 ```yaml
 ---
 - name: Deploy Application